 preprocessing, estimation of system equations using Seemingly Unrelated

-Regressions (SUR), and application of the Kalman filter and smoother.
+Regressions (SUR), and application of the Kalman filter.
 This is

 the first openly available implementation of the Kishor-Koenig model (See